The 20 Best Deafness Hypogonadism Syndrome Doctors Near Me in Baltimore, MD

 Offers Telehealth

 Dr. Prasanna Santhanam received his M.B.B.S. from B.J.
 Medical College and his M.D. from N.H.L.
 Municipal Medical College.
 He completed a residency in internal medicine, Joan C Edwards School of Medicine, Marshall University and a fellowship in endocrinology, diabetes, and metabolism at Joan C Edwards School of Medicine, Marshall University.
 He underwent additional training in nuclear medicine, at the Department of Radiology and Radiological Sciences at Johns Hopkins University School of Medicine, to pursue his research and clinical interests in nuclear medicine and molecular imaging of endocrine glands and disorders.
 His clinical interests include thyroid disorders, endocrine neoplasms, and research focus on metabolic and molecular imaging of endocrine tissues and predictive analytics in metabolic disorders.
 Dr. Santhanam is rated as an Experienced provider by MediFind in the treatment of Deafness Hypogonadism Syndrome.
-His top areas of expertise are Thyroid Cancer, Follicular Thyroid Cancer, Papillary Thyroid Cancer, Anaplastic Thyroid Cancer, and Thyroidectomy.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Thyroid Cancer, Follicular Thyroid Cancer, Papillary Thyroid Cancer, Anaplastic Thyroid Cancer, and Thyroidectomy.

 Experienced in Deafness Hypogonadism Syndrome